 ECT-345.
 Clinical Experience I. This clinical course provides an introduction to the basic concepts of clinical perfusion and cardiac evaluation.
-The equipment and supplies used by the CP will be demonstrated in addition to assistance with circuit assembly.
-In addition, invasive and non-invasive cardiac evaluation techniques will be discussed and demonstrated regarding the pre-operative selection of open-heart surgery patients.
+The equipment and supplies used by the perfusionist will be demonstrated in addition to assistance with circuit assembly.
 6 s.h.
 Summer.

 ECT-348.
 Computers in Perfusion Technology.
 Students learn and practice the application of computer assisted data management and clinical monitoring techniques through hands-on computer laboratory activities.
-Computer software for data-basing, spreadsheets, statistical analysis, and graphic presentation are introduced as tools to facilitate the student’s educational experience and enhance their clinical skills.
+Through the use of computer based simulation, students practice operating the heart-lung machine.
 Prerequisite: Permission of the CP faculty.
 1 s.h.
 Fall.